Genocides in history (1946 to 1999): Partition of India

 Nisid Hajari, in Midnight's Furies (Houghton Mifflin Harcourt) wrote:Gangs of killers set whole villages aflame, hacking to death men and children and the aged while carrying off young women to be raped.
 Some British soldiers and journalists who had witnessed the Nazi death camps claimed Partition's brutalities were worse: pregnant women had their breasts cut off and babies hacked out of their bellies; infants were found literally roasted on spits.By the time the violence had subsided, Hindus and Sikhs had been completely wiped out of Pakistan's West Punjab and similarly Muslims were completely wiped out of India's East Punjab.

 Partition also affected other areas of the subcontinent besides the Punjab.
 Anti-Hindu riots took place in Hyderabad, Sind.
 On 6 January anti-Hindu riots broke out in Karachi, leading to an estimate of 1100 casualties.
 776,000 Sindhi Hindus fled to India.

 Anti-Muslim riots also rocked Delhi.
 According to Gyanendra Pandey's recent account of the Delhi violence between 20,000 and 25,000 Muslims in the city lost their lives.
 Tens of thousands of Muslims were driven to refugee camps regardless of their political affiliations and numerous historic sites in Delhi such as the Purana Qila, Idgah and Nizamuddin were transformed into refugee camps.
 At the culmination of the tensions in Delhi 330,000 Muslims were forced to flee the city to Pakistan.
 The 1951 Census registered a drop of the Muslim population in Delhi from 33.22% in 1941 to 5.33% in 1951.

-Meanwhile, as a result of the Noakhali riots and Direct Action Day, Hindus in Bangladesh dwindled from 28% in the 1940s to a mere 9% in 2011.
-During the Noakhali riots, more than 5,000 were massacred in eight days and there were reports of numerous forced conversions, arson, abduction and rape by the Bangladeshi local Muslim population.
+Hyderabad

+The Hyderabad massacres refers to the mass killings and massacre of Hyderabadi Muslims that took place simultaneously with the Indian annexation of Hyderabad (Operation Polo).
+The killings were perpetrated by local Hindu fanatic militias, and by the Indian Army.
+The death toll of Muslims massacred in the process has been estimated to be at least 200,000.
+Apart from mass killings, activists such as Sundarayya mention systematic torture, rapes and lootings by Indian soldiers.
+The violence was committed by Hindu militias included the desecration of mosques, mass killings, the seizure of houses and land, looting and burning of Muslim shops, as well as the rape and abduction of Muslim women.

 Since 1951

-The CPPCG was adopted by the UN General Assembly on 9 December 1948 and came into effect on 12 January 1951 (Resolution 260 (III)).
-After the necessary 20 countries became parties to the convention, it came into force as international law on 12 January 1951.
+The CPPCG was adopted by the UN General Assembly on 9 December 1948, and after the necessary 20 countries became parties to the convention, it came into force as international law on 12 January 1951 (Resolution 260 (III)).
 At that time however, only two of the five permanent members of the UN Security Council (UNSC) were parties to the treaty, which caused the convention to languish for over four decades.

-Australia

-Sir Ronald Wilson, a former president of Australia's Human Rights Commission, stated that Australia's program in which 20–25,000 Aboriginal children were forcibly separated from their natural families was genocide, because it was intended to cause the Aboriginal people to die out.
-The program ran from 1900 to 1969.
-The nature and extent of the removals have been disputed within Australia, with opponents questioning the findings contained in the Commission report and asserting that the size of the Stolen Generation had been exaggerated.
-The intent and effects of the government policy were also disputed.